Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     ?
     - "Ask about it"
     - Ask about new Exception in exception handler
-    - Network monitor is singleton in DI, but used for 2 viewmodels.
-Is there a conflict ?
     - Where to keep app settings?
 Shared prefs / XML / else ?
     - Should one process a database exceptions
     - Should settings be kept in a separate storage (shared prefs in data->domain->presentation)